rewindbitcoin/watchtower/README.md

 ### Acknowledging Notifications

-To stop receiving retry notifications once the alert has been seen, the client app should acknowledge receipt:
+To stop receiving retry notifications once the alert has been seen, the client app should acknowledge receipt using the [Acknowledge Notification Receipt](#acknowledge-notification-receipt) API endpoint:

 ```bash
 POST /watchtower/ack